temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 Now that we have the area of each neighborhood encoded, we can calculate the population density of each neighborhood:

-1. Add a new field and make it double and call it popden
+1. Add a new field and make it double and call it `popden`
-2. Right-click on the new field popden and choose 'Field Calculator'
+2. Right-click on the new field `popden` and choose 'Field Calculator'
 3. Create an equation in the text box where the neighborhood population is divided by the neighborhood area:
-    1. Double click field name that holds the population data: `Sum_Total_`
+    1. Double-click field name that holds the population data: `Sum_Total_`
     2. To the right there will be some operator buttons.
 Choose the division symbol (a forward slash).
-    3. Double click the field name that holds the area data: `Area_km`.
+    3. Double-click the field name that holds the area data: `Area_km`.
-    4. The equation `Sum_Total / Area_km` should appear in the text box.
+    4. The equation `[Sum_Total_] / [Area_km]` should appear in the text box.
 4. Click OK.

 ![](images/Lab4Fig17.jpg)